danielabar/hotwired_ats/README.md

 ### Adding jobs with Turbo Streams

-So far, have used Stimulus/StimulusReflex, CableReady and Mrujs to open/close slideover, populate it with content and process form submissions.
+So far, have used Stimulus, CableReady and Mrujs to open/close slideover, populate it with content and process form submissions.

 Another way to achieve this is with Stimulus, Turbo Streams, and Turbo Frames.
 Do this in a separate branch...